-How the graduated repayment plan works
+- How the graduated repayment plan works

-Review your graduated repayment plan carefully
+- How to review your graduated repayment plan

-Lower payment plans slow down debt payoff
+- Why lower payment plans slow down debt payoff

 There are many repayment plans designed to lower your monthly payment.

 Besides the first few years of the graduated repayment plan and extended graduated repayment plan, income-driven plans can also reduce payments to a percentage of income.
 They can be a massive help if you’re on a tight budget, since they free up money for necessities like food, shelter and utilities.

 But they can also slow down payoff.
 In the case of income-driven plans, your payments may not cover the total amount of interest that accrues, meaning your balance increases.
 Income-driven plans provide forgiveness at the end of your repayment term, but you’ll be taxed on that amount, which means that higher balance could lead to a major tax bill in the end.